Jeach/jeach-battleship/README.md

 Created project on December 30th, 2024, and will be committing periodically until a core game has been created.
 Intend to add features with time.

+Current priority is to get something up as quickly as possible.
+Once we have a working version, refactoring will be required to clean things up.

 ## Project License and Copyright

 This project is licensed under the **MIT License** and is **Copyright (C) 2024 Christian Jean**.
 All rights reserved under copyright law, except as provided by the MIT License.